Local Government by-elections

 In by-elections, the same rules apply as in general elections: any adult Hungarian citizen, as well as any adult citizen of another European Union member state who has a residence in Hungary and is included in the central electoral register, may stand as a candidate.

 It is also important to note that the right to stand as a candidate is not linked to the municipality where the candidate has a registered address.
-In other words, in a municipal by-election, a voter may stand as a candidate in any municipality or electoral district.
+In other words, in a municipal by-election, a voter may stand as a candidate in any municipality or constituency.

 Limitations on Eligibility